cornell-colab/SGFDH-2020/W6. Text Analysis/W6 Game Plan.md

 # Computational Text Analysis

 Session led by English Ph.D.
-Candidate Malcolm Bare (mtb236).
+Candidate Malcolm Bare (mtb236), who is also a digital humanities intern in the library.
 Malcolm is available for consultations on text analysis, Python, R, and related topics.

 ### Before the Session